salzmanlab-admin/DEEPEST-Fusion/README.md

 - Bowtie2 index files for the scrambled junctions
 - Bowtie2 index files for ribosome
 - Bowtie2 index files for the transcriptome
-- Bowtie2 index files for indel junctions (for junctions with up to 5 symmetric indels at the splice site)
+- Bowtie2 index files for indel junctions (junctions with up to 5 symmetric indels at their splice sites)
 - Fastq files for the input RNA-Seq data
 - Pickle files for genes/exons annotation
 - Pickle file for the known fusions list (a database of candidate fusions constructed based on `ChimerDB 3.0`, a curated list of known cancer fusions)